 In the later stages of MND, the muscles weaken in the chest, back and neck and people experience difficulties with breathing.

 Are there different types of MND?

 Yes, there are several different types of MND.
 Each type can progress slightly differently from the others.

-- Amyotrophic lateral sclerosis (ALS): this is the most common form of MND.
-People with ALS experience muscle wasting, weakness, fasciculations, speech and swallowing problems, and muscle
+This is the most common form of MND.
+People with ALS experience muscle wasting, weakness, fasciculations, speech and swallowing problems, and muscle spasms.

 Tests and investigations